API

 Session Messages

-Inspect raw captured conversation rows that were stored during ingest.
+Inspect raw captured conversation rows that were stored during ingest. `appId` uses the same omitted / exact / default-global filtering behavior as memory search.

 GET /v1alpha2/mem9s/session-messages